MinjaeYun/practice/README.md

-# Web Scraping for Social Sciences
+# Data Analysis for the Social Sciences

 ## Logistics